a loaf of sourdough bread on a wood cutting board

 Serve

-Place the freshly baked sourdough bread on a wire cooling rack and allow to cool completely before slicing.
-Cutting into the loaf while it’s still hot will result in a gummy texture.
+Place the freshly baked sourdough bread on a wire cooling rack to cool completely.
+To maintain its open crumb, avoid cutting while warm, or it’ll have a gummy texture.

 Storage

 Allow the bread to cool completely.
-Slice the sourdough bread and store it in an airtight container at room temperature.
+Slice fresh sourdough bread and store it in an airtight container at room temperature.
 Best eaten within 3-4 days.

 How Do You Know if the Sourdough Bread is Done?